drshahizan/research-design/materials/1gaps.md

-Identifying research gaps in fields like computer science and data science involves a systematic approach.
-Here are some steps that can help you identify a research gap:
+# Identifying research gaps

+Steps that can help you identify a research gap

 1. **Review existing literature**: Conduct a thorough review of the existing literature in your research area.
 This will help you identify what has already been studied and what gaps still exist¹.